-49 Utah Code Ann. § 77-38-403(3) defines "confidential communication" as "a communication that is intended to be confidential between a victim and a victim advocate for the purpose of obtaining advocacy services."
+34 Utah Code Ann. § 77-38-403(3) defines "confidential communication" as "a communication that is intended to be confidential between a victim and a victim advocate for the purpose of obtaining advocacy services."

-perpetrated or attempted, unless the natural person is the accused or appears to be accountable or otherwise criminally responsible for or criminally involved in the crime or conduct or a crime or act arising from the same conduct, criminal episode, or plan as the crime is defined under the laws of this state.
+"Victim of a crime" means any natural person against whom the charged crime or conduct is alleged to have been perpetrated or attempted by the defendant or minor personally or as a party to the offense or conduct or, in the discretion of the court, against whom a related crime or act is alleged to have been perpetrated or attempted, unless the natural person is the accused or appears to be accountable or otherwise criminally responsible for or criminally involved in the crime or conduct or a crime or act arising from the same conduct, criminal episode, or plan as the crime is defined under the laws of this state.